 And here we are 15 years later.
 How is that possible?
 That so much time has passed, but it still feels like yesterday?

 Kiss your kids, tell the people you love you love them, and live a life you love.
 Because it can all change in a minute.
-Sending love and peace to everyone who lost people they love 15 years ago today.
+Sending love and peace to everyone who lost someone they love 15 years ago today.